Theodora (Handel): Context, analysis, and performance history

 It has sometimes been staged as an opera, as in 1996 Glyndebourne and 2009 Salzburg Festival productions.
 Both of them were recorded and released as DVDs.

-The original libretto included an extra scene in which Septimius converted to Christianity himself, but it was never set by Handel, though it was printed.
+The original libretto included an extra scene in which Septimius himself converts to Christianity, but it was never set by Handel, though it was printed.
 The second scene in act 2 was also subject to several revisions by Handel.